-Land at Paro airport after a smooth flight from Bangkok which includes a stopover in Kolkata.
-Very few flights to Bhutan, so the flight from Bangkok always stops in an Indian city to pick up passengers.
+We land at Paro airport after a smooth flight from Bangkok which includes a stopover in the Indian city of Kolkata (the new name for Calcutta).
+Very few airlines fly to Bhutan, so the flight from Bangkok always stops in an Indian city to pick up passengers.

 Bags are quickly delivered to one of two luggage carousels in the cosy arrivals hall.
 Ours is the only plane on the tarmac in this balmy late morning.

-After a quick and relaxed x-ray check were out into the tiny parking area where we meet Matt, an Australian photographer who has organized this trip as a roving photo tour of Bhutan.
+After a quick and relaxed x-ray check we are out into the tiny parking area where we meet Matt, an Australian photographer who has organized this trip as a roving photo tour of Bhutan.
 We also meet Tshering, our local Bhutanese guide, who will turn out to be very knowledgeable and speaks excellent English.

 We all go for lunch at a scenic restaurant near the airport.
 From the terrace of the restaurant you can see the runway.
 Not that it is a very busy, only a handful of planes land at Paro every day... if the weather is good enough, that is.
 Our first encounter with Bhutanese momo and other specialties.

 Paro Rimpung Dzong (17th century fortress) and arguably the most interesting sight in town.
 Lots of local and foreign visitors.
 One young lady was breastfeeding on the steps of a prayer room.
 I was happy people left her alone, I read many times recently how in the US and in Europe it was considered socially unacceptable for women to breastfeed in public.
 How silly.

 In the evening we dined at the Sonam Trophel Restaurant, a traditional local eatery in Paro.
 It is run by a friendly couple and their daughter, they make local as well as Indian and Chinese food.
 He is a local but she comes from India.
 We would see how both India and China have, or have had, great influence over small Bhutan over the centuries.
 We went for local fare and were quite happy with it.